rrcobb/winner-take-all-tutorial/README.md

 for Winner Take All are simple: two players repeatedly draw cards from a deck and the card with the higher value wins.

+Events in our game will be dispatched to the Redux store as redux actions, similar to `INCREMENT_VALUE`.
+They will affect the Redux state in ways that we define through additional reducers.

 ******************
 * Mind our Mess  *